Blog

 Read more

-Synergy (Greek: synergia, cooperation) is a concept that describes a process in which the combination of parts yields more than the sum of the parts.
+Synergy (Greek: synergia, cooperation) is a term that describes a process in which the combination of parts produces more than the sum of those parts.

 Read more